-Visit the Skanderbeg Monument and Skanderbeg Square
+See Skanderbeg Monument and Skanderbeg Square

-Skanderbeg Square, complete with a statue of him atop his horse, is the center of Tirana.
+Skanderbeg Square, complete with a statue of him atop his horse, is in the center of the city.
 The statue is new.
 During the communist era, a statue of Joseph Stalin stood on the spot.
 Many of the city’s important roads intersect here and the square is flanked by important government buildings and museums.
 This square is the heart and soul of the Albanian people.

-Get cultured at Et’hem Bey Mosque
+Visit Et’hem Bey Mosque

 This small mosque next to Skanderbeg Square is an important house of worship for the Muslim-majority in Albania.
 Completed in the 19th century, it was unused during the Communist era since all religion was banned.
 We were fortunate enough to meet the local imam and hear from him first-hand how life in Albania has changed…and improved.
 The mosque is not to be missed, especially the paintings on the walls.